vxpm/cubenotes/src/sub/video-interface.md

 This register configures the vertical timing properties of the video signal of the even field.

-Same bits as the odd field vertical timing.
+Same bits as `VI Odd Field Vertical Timing`.

 ### VI Top Field Base Register (`0x0C00_201C`, 4 bytes)